Laura Dean (psychologist): Career

-In 2024 she was voted in as the next President of the British Psychological Society.
-Her term as President-Elect is from 2024 to 2026 and her term as President is from 2026 to 2028.
+In 2024, she was voted in as the next President of the British Psychological Society.
+Her term as President-Elect was from 2024 to 2026, and her term as President is from 2026 to 2028.

+By 2026, she was the sole UK representative to the International Union of Psychological Science and the UK representative to the European Federation of Psychologists’ Associations.